JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 When asinged areas of the hard disk act as main memory.
 When RAM is full, idle or other programs are moved to virtual memory which acts as a slower RAM.
 Issues arise when programs need to be rapidly movied between RAM and virtual memory, since this is slow.

 ### Processor management
-Multitasking (insert citation) and control how processor time is divided.
+**Multitasking** and control how processor time is divided.
 Programs need to run in the right order and often simultaneously.
-It also handles interupts (insert citation).
+It also handles [interupts](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.2/1.2.1/notes.md#interupts).

 ### Security
 Firewall inplementation - software that stops harmful incoming trafic and scans for outside programs trying to get access to the system.